dottjt/plastic/chapters/01-life.md

 ### Editor Introduction

 "Truly fantastic", the editor announces from across the room, as he swivels his chair towards my general direction.
 Hesitant in a gleam of cheap cologne and uncompromising flattery.
-Mouth struck brazen in a dyslexic haze of powdered aspartame and lopsided cheese squares.
-Chewin' on a chunkie.
+Chewin' on the corpse of a chunkie; mouth struck brazen in a dyslexic haze of powdered aspartame and lopsided cheese squares.
+The mouth baubles.
 Glorious.
-The mouth baubles.
-Hidden amongst a pile of Mediterranean gut, only crumbs were left of the star-mangled biscuits, presumably store-bought for our excited listeners at home.
+Admirably only crumbs were left of the star-mangled biscuits, presumably store-bought for our excited listeners at home.
 He was the mindless operator who would introduce himself as my only lifeline into the world of publishing, and I was the pathetic liar who intended to milk his acquaintance for all it was worth.
 The rent was strong in this one.

 ### Editor Bluffs

 "I really, really liked what you did there.
 I thought it was simply fantastic!
 The imagery.
 The sex appeal.
 I could definitely fuck that, if you know what I mean."

 Dawdled frantic onto a notepad fit suitably for a 90s' Nickelodeon pre-teen, it was clear he had no idea what his was talking about.
-Hell, I wasn't even sure if he relised I was sitting here.
+Hell, I wasn't even sure if he was human.
 Was it a generous expression of misplaced animosity?
-Was it a artless attempt at statutory rape?
+Was it an uncultivated attempt at statutory rape?
 Was it the beginning of what was to become a laborious online prank, where I, the unwitting idiot, were to be exposed as some part-time celebrity on a popular Japanese game show?
-My fingers tingled with a flavourful joust.

-### Describes Editor

-Perhaps it was the result of a fatherless upbringing, rushed illiterate through a delinquent craze of conservative vice-chancellery and ethnic malfeasance; deep from within the backwaters of a clandestine women's society.
+Perhaps it was the result of a fatherless upbringing, rushed illiterate through a delinquent craze of conservative vice-chancellery n' ethnic malfeasance; deep from within the backwaters of a clandestine women's society.
 Keen on beating the fluff out of potato to prove its self-worth in the inter-continental submission of 3rd world delight.
-Sure, I'd probably fuck it too.
+Sure.
+I'd probably fuck it too.
 Me and my words, dressed in mortal calamity.
 Blind in an unfortunate sexual encounter involving my last moments in an exploding orgasm n' a terribly shy lackey with a syllable for a grin.
+How superfluous.

-I suppose it was the level of respect I garnered as an unknown assailant, possibly attached to his meaningless gestures delivered haphazardly like the illegitimate leader of an unknown guerrilla war.
+Although I suppose it was the level of respect I garnered as an unknown assailant, possibly attached to his meaningless gestures delivered haphazardly like the illegitimate leader of an unknown guerrilla war.
 Che Guevara au lite, the raved lunatic of a ritual patriarchal circle-jerk, head o' the New an' Improved Mickey Mouse Club, accent dripped-thick in the ancient tar of a dead Italian laid-limp over his heartless sleeves and into the repeating glares of purgatory.
 A cursory sanctuary for two-time real estate agents and doofus car salesmen to worship thy enumeration of thee poor.
 He was a man reassured by the might and glory of a three-hour Tony Robbins lecture once witnessed in full three-minute summary, cantankerously basked in a level of self-gratification not last seen since the Holy Roman Empire.

 ### Describes Character